Crawford Square

-Crawford Square is a New Urbanist style housing development located in Pittsburgh, Pennsylvania.
-It was a project of the city's Urban Redevelopment Authority of Pittsburgh.
+Crawford Square is a New Urbanist apartment and townhome community located in Pittsburgh, Pennsylvania.

 Location

 The development is part of the larger Hill District neighborhood of Pittsburgh and is directly adjacent to Downtown Pittsburgh.
 Its boundaries are generally Crawford Street to the west, Centre Avenue to the south, Roberts Street to the east, and Webster Avenue to the north.
 The Hill District's famed Wylie Avenue runs through the development.

 Brief history

 The location which is now "Crawford Square" was an elevated slope about one mile (1.6 km) east of the original city of Pittsburgh.
 In 1800, only 1565 people lived in Pittsburgh.
 Separate annexations occurred in 1837, 1847, 1868, 1874, and 1906.
 In 1900, 321,616 residents were counted, including a group of Jews who had constructed the first synagogue (now demolished and replaced) near Elm Street.
 At that time, a local term for the large general area was "Jews Hill."
 Despite that name, other sorts of people lived there, including Italians, African Americans, Russians, and more.

 The number of Jews who had established businesses within the large general area that was at one time called "Jews Hill" by other residents of the city of Pittsburgh has declined by at least 90 percent, but a paltry number of Jews still exists there.
 The place that is now called "Crawford Square" is centrally located within the large general area formerly called "Jews Hill" by earlier residents of the city of Pittsburgh.
 Today there is very little physical evidence of the former Jewish presence in the neighborhood as Jewish businesses and synagogues have been replaced over time.